 The festival schedule is packed full of international and Canadian film premieres, press and industry screenings, special events, and of course, red carpets.

-The city also becomes a hot spot for celeb-spotting during TIFF, and there are several restaurants and bars around the city where you can enjoy special festival-themed menus and maybe see a star if you’re lucky.
+The city also becomes a hot spot for celeb-spotting during TIFF, and there are several restaurants where you might spot a star or two while you dine.